Monthly Installment Plans

 Remember when an iPhone used to cost less than $500, and we didn't need a monthly plan?

-Over the years, iPhone's price climbed closer to the "monthly discretionary income" threshold.
+Over the years, iPhone's prices have climbed closer to the "monthly discretionary income" threshold.

 Apple understands that and now offers an additional way to pay for its phone.
-They basically offer a monthly installment plan (e.g. $9.54/mo highlighted in the phone).
+They basically offer a monthly installment plan (e.g. $9.54/mo).

 always a little behind